PhamGiaThinh03/interview-solutions/exercise_3/README.md

 - **Complexity and Time Consumption:** Implementing and training Siamese Networks with Triplet Loss is more complex compared to KNN.
 Selecting and fine-tuning triplets (anchor, positive, negative) also requires careful consideration.
 - **Training Time Required:** The model needs time to train to optimize embeddings and Triplet Loss, which can be computationally expensive.

+## Comparison

+### Classification Capability

+- **Linear Regression**:
+  - Primarily used for regression tasks and binary classification.
+It is effective for problems where the relationship between features and target variables is linear.
+  - Struggles with complex, non-linear datasets and high variability.
+It may not perform well in distinguishing between classes in cases where the decision boundaries are not linear.

+- **Siamese Networks with Triplet Loss**:
+  - Designed for tasks where distinguishing between similar and dissimilar samples is crucial.
+This approach is effective at learning embeddings and comparing the similarity between samples.
+  - Excels in handling high variability and distinguishing between classes even when the differences between them are subtle.

-### Comparison
+### Performance and Resources

-- **Classification Capability:** Siamese Networks with Triplet Loss generally achieve better performance when distinguishing between similar and dissimilar samples in the embedding space, whereas KNN may struggle with variability in data.
-- **Performance and Resources:** KNN is simple and easy to implement but is not suitable for large datasets.
-Siamese Networks with Triplet Loss require more computational resources but offer improved classification accuracy and generalization.
+- **Linear Regression**:
+  - Efficient and fast, especially for small to medium-sized datasets.
+It requires minimal computational resources and can quickly train and make predictions.
+  - Limited in its ability to handle non-linear relationships, which can impact performance on more complex tasks.

+- **Siamese Networks with Triplet Loss**:
+  - Requires significant computational resources and longer training times due to the complexity of training neural networks and optimizing the embedding space with Triplet Loss.
-- **Practical Applications:** In real-world scenarios with high variability and fine distinction requirements, Siamese Networks with Triplet Loss offer clear advantages over KNN.
+  - Offers improved classification accuracy and generalization, particularly in scenarios with high variability and complex relationships.

+### Practical Applications

+- **Linear Regression**:
+  - Suitable for simple regression tasks and binary classification problems where the relationship between features and the target is linear.
+Examples include predicting house prices or classifying items into two distinct categories.
+  - Less effective for tasks requiring sophisticated pattern recognition or handling complex, non-linear data.

+- **Siamese Networks with Triplet Loss**:
+  - Ideal for tasks that require precise differentiation between similar samples, such as facial recognition, signature verification, and other scenarios where distinguishing subtle differences is critical.
+  - Particularly useful in applications with high variability and where learning a meaningful embedding space is crucial for effective classification.

-## Alternatives to Triplet Loss for Optical Character Classification
+### Alternatives to Triplet Loss for Optical Character Classification

 Here are some alternative approaches to Triplet Loss for optical character classification: